Mrs. Jocelyn C. Benson— Head Teacher, Paideia I, Psychology

 Mr. Kirk M. Meyer— Precalculus, Calculus

 - Mr. Meyer graduated from Bethany Lutheran College with a religious studies concentration and a mathematics minor.
-He lives with his wife and daughter in South Dakota and works full time as a Software Engineer.
+He lives with his wife, daughter, and son in South Dakota and works full time as a Software Engineer.
 Mr. Meyer is also an accomplished musician and plays piano and organ.

 Mrs. Sharon M. Meyer— Anatomy and Kinesiology